Maingron/Open-with-Retroarch/README.md

 4. Open a ROM and select the script as the default program
 5. Enjoy

+## Keys
+Here is a list of keys that can be used if you want to add the script to your itch library: [List of keys](Itch-Keys.txt)

 ## Compatibility
 Tested on Windows 11 with RetroArch 1.13.0 from Steam.